Trust & security

 Law 25 (Québec)

 Act Respecting the Protection of Personal Information in the Private Sector.
-Mandate's incident-ready audit trail and data residency posture support organizations subject to Law 25's accountability, consent, and data residency requirements, particularly for organizations with Québec data subjects.
+The audit trail and residency posture support Law 25’s accountability, consent, and residency requirements for organizations with Québec data subjects.

 The framework descriptions above are architectural characterizations, not legal advice and not compliance certifications.